api-platform/docs/core/configuration.md

         # If disabled, it will only join relations having the EAGER fetch mode.
         force_eager: true

+    # Enabling the FOSUserBundle integration has been deprecated in 2.5 and will be removed in 3.0.
     # Enable the FOSUserBundle integration.
     enable_fos_user: false

     # Enabling the NelmioApiDocBundle integration has been deprecated in 2.2 and will be removed in 3.0.
-    # NelmioApiDocBundle 3 has native support for API Platform
+    # NelmioApiDocBundle 3 has native support for API Platform.
     enable_nelmio_api_doc: false

     # Enable the Swagger documentation and export.
     enable_swagger: true

-    # Enable Swagger ui.
+    # Enable Swagger UI.
     enable_swagger_ui: true

     # Enable ReDoc.